- This event has passed.

 This event is a virtual event, hosted on Zoom.

 CABK members and Non-members are welcome to attend.
 There is no fee for this event.

 Mike Edwards will talk about the Solitary Bees including the Ivy Bee, Colletes hederae

 Mike has been studying British wild bees for over 40 years, often with George Else, co-author of the recent Ray Society publication Handbook of The Bees of the British Isles – which provides keys and species accounts for all the bees known to be resident in Britain at the time of publication – over 260 species in all.
 He is also co-author, with Martin Jenner, of the widely acclaimed Field Guide to the Bumblebees of Great Britain and Ireland.

 It was as a teacher that his interest in bees was aroused when pupils asked about pinned specimens, leading to field expeditions and introductions to George Else and Orthopterist (grasshoppers, crickets & locusts) Chris Haes.
 This all developed into a strong association with BWARS, the Bees, Wasps and Ants Recording Society.

 Currently Mike, and one of his sons, continues to support insect conservation through his company which, among other things, includes the ecological management of golf course roughs.

 The talk will introduce the main groupings within the bees-

-In the first paragraph qualification was made regarding the number of British species.
-Although much has been made of ‘insect declines, often noting bees in particular, there have been many more species becoming established in Britain over the past 30 years than have been lost over the past 150.
+In the first paragraph the number of British species was mentioned as more than 260.
+Although much has been made of insect declines, often referring to bees in particular, there have actually been many more species becoming established in Britain over the past 30 years than have been lost over the past 150.

-Two of the best known of these are the Bumblebee Bombus hypnorum and the mining bee Colletes hederae.
+Two of the best known of these recent introductions are the bumble bee Bombus hypnorum and the mining bee Colletes hederae.
 Using these two species (in the main) he will discuss possible reasons for these significant range expansions – and where losses may occur.